Florida AFL–CIO

 Florida AFL–CIO is a statewide federation of labor unions in the state of Florida affiliated with the AFL–CIO.
 The federation's membership consists of about 450 local unions from 41 international unions (or about 500,000 active and retired workers).
 The headquarters of the organization are located in Tallahassee, Florida.

 The Florida AFL–CIO was formed in 1958 with the merger of the Florida State Federation of Labor and the Florida Congress of Industrial Organizations.

-The federation is involved in legislative and political activities, labor movement advocacy, research, as well as member mobilization and education.
-In 2005, following the disaffiliation of certain unions to the Change to Win Federation (CTW), the Florida AFL–CIO established the United Labor Lobby.
-This initiative aimed to foster collaboration between AFL–CIO and CTW unions, enabling them to work jointly on legislative matters.
+The federation engages in legislative and political work, labor movement advocacy, research, and member mobilization and education.
+In 2005, after the disaffiliation of several unions to the Change to Win Federation (CTW), the Florida AFL–CIO established the United Labor Lobby as a way for AFL–CIO and CTW unions to work together on legislative issues.